Baltimore Harbor Tunnel

 The Baltimore Harbor Tunnel is a pair of two-lane road tunnels carrying I-895 under the Patapsco River southeast of downtown Baltimore, Maryland.

 Description

-The pair of tunnels is 7650 ft long, stretching from the south shore of the Patapsco River to the north shore near Dundalk.
+The pair of tunnels are 7650 ft long, stretching from the south shore of the Patapsco River to the north shore near Dundalk.
 Each tunnel is 22 ft wide and 14 ft high, and accommodates two lanes of traffic.
 The maximum speed within the tunnel is 50 mi/h.
 Two-way traffic may occur in either tunnel for overnight roadwork or during emergencies that close down one of the tunnels.
 The Tunnel has lane control signals to control which lanes are open, closed or as contra-flow traffic.

 Both portals have ventilation buildings, with a total of 32 fans in place to replace the air within the tunnels, which is drawn in through the tunnel floors and exhausted through the tunnel ceilings.
 The tubes themselves range from a depth of 50 ft below ground to 101 ft below ground.